Shocking trade ensures Tom Brady will finish career with Patriots

 Jeff Darlington explains why Kyle Shanahan and QB Jimmy Garoppolo are a promising match and breaks down how the quarterback evaluation will play out in hopes the former Patriots second-stringer can be the future of the 49ers organization.

-For example, if there was an earnest effort to sign Garoppolo to an extension and it was clear to the club it wasn't going to happen, it could have led Belichick and Co. to make the deal now for what they felt was the best value they would ever receive.
+For example, if there was an earnest effort to sign Garoppolo to an extension and it was clear to the club that it wasn't going to happen, that could have led Belichick & Co. to make the deal now for what they felt was the best value they would ever receive.

 Or perhaps if Kraft had let it be known to Belichick that he wanted Brady to finish his career in New England, no matter what, that would make some sense, too.

-But one question lingers: Even if those or other factors were in play, why wouldn't the Patriots play out the 2017 season with Garoppolo, assign the franchise tag to him in the offseason, and then attempt to trade him like they did with Matt Cassel in 2009?
+But one question lingers: Even if those or other factors were in play, why wouldn't the Patriots play out the 2017 season with Garoppolo, assign the franchise tag to him in the offseason and then attempt to trade him like they did Matt Cassel in 2009?

-That would have been the safe play, even if it meant sacrificing some leverage and handcuffing the salary cap briefly.
+That would have been the safe play, even if it meant sacrificing some leverage and briefly handcuffing the salary cap.

 But Belichick has never been shy about taking risks, and this is among his biggest.